 - Having a webpage that describes the agency’s plain language efforts

 - Providing a feedback channel for people to complain about documents that are hard to understand or praise documents that are written clearly

-- Responding to feedback in a timely matter (including our request for documents)
+- Responding to feedback in a timely manner (including our request for documents)

-- Having a link to the plain language webpage on the Agency homepage
+- Having a link to the plain language webpage on their homepage

 - Publishing the agency’s Plain Language Plan

 - Naming the person in charge of the plain language program